 Facial Injury / Trauma Surgery

-If you or a loved one suffers a facial or mouth injury that requires a trip to the emergency room, be sure to ask that an OMS is called for consultation.
-With their background and training, OMSs are the specialists most qualified to deal with these types of injuries.
-In some cases, they may detect a “hidden” injury that might otherwise go unnoticed.
+If you or a loved one suffer a facial or mouth injury requiring a trip to the emergency room, you should consult with an oral and maxillofacial surgeon.
+With their background and training, OMSs are the specialists uniquely qualified to deal with these types of injuries.

 Oral and maxillofacial surgeons are experts in treating and repairing facial trauma, including fractures involving the teeth and jaws, fractures of other facial bones and soft tissue injuries to the face and mouth.
 Their knowledge regarding proper jaw position and bite (dental occlusion) is critical when repairing complex facial fractures.
 In fact, the American College of Surgeons states that a multi-disciplinary approach – in which the surgical team is composed of specialists in oral and maxillofacial surgery, otorhinolaryngology, plastic surgery and ophthalmology – is beneficial for the treatment of complex craniofacial injuries.
 Moreover, many of the techniques utilized today to repair facial injuries were developed by OMSs who served in combat hospitals during wartime.